 The main difference in Cuban Spanish is the pronunciation.
-The weak pronunciation of consonants is a main characteristic in Cuban Spanish.
+The weak pronunciation of consonants is an important characteristic of Cuban Spanish.

-- Intervocalic deletion with /d/ is common in past participles and adjectives etc. For example llegado (arrived) would be pronounced “llegao”.
+- Intervocalic deletion with /d/ is common in past participles and adjectives.
+For example, llegado (arrived) would be pronounced “llegao”.

 - The pronunciation of “ll” is also more commonly pronounced as “j”, which is different to most parts of mainland Spain.

-Many of these Cuban traits are similar to those of the Canary Islands or Andalucía.
-Being similar to the dialect of the Canaries means that Cuba still retains some archaic Spanish vocabulary.
+Many of these Cuban traits are similar to those of the Canary Islands and Andalusia.

-Another characteristic of Spanish spoken in Cuba is that when calling something a little version, they add the diminutive “ico/a”, instead of the “ito/a” used in Spain.
+Another characteristic of Spanish spoken in Cuba is that they use the diminutive “ico/a” instead of “ito/a”, which is more widely used in Spain.

 The way people are addressed in Cuba is also different; “Compañero/a” is used instead of the usual “Señor/a”.
 When speaking to strangers or to the elderly, Cubans speak more formally as a sign of respect, so “usted” is used.
-It is also however common to address a stranger with affectionate names such as “cariño” (dear), “mi corazón” (my heart), or “mi amor” (my love).
+However, it is also common to address a stranger with affectionate names such as “cariño” (dear), “mi corazón” (my heart), or “mi amor” (my love).
+Cuban Spanish has also been influenced by African languages.

 As with every country, slang and daily expressions make each dialect unique, so let’s take a look at a few examples of typical Cuban vocabulary: